HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

 # Leaflet Maps with Google Sheets
-Customize Leaflet maps with a linked Google Sheets template and GeoJSON data on GitHub
+Customize Leaflet maps with a linked Google Sheet template and GeoJSON data on GitHub

 ![Preview](preview.jpg)